erindagfoley/candidate-search/README.md

 # Candidate Search

 ## Description
-This application was made for hiring manageers.
+This application was made for hiring managers.
 It will call the GitHub API to show GitHub users with a description that includes name, location, bio, and other information.
 The user can click a ✅ button which will allow them to add a GitHub user to a potential candidates page.
 If the user does not want to consider the candidate, they can click the ❌ button and view the next candidate.
 This is repeated until there are no candidates to display.
 Then, they can go to the Potential Candidates page to see a table of the candidates they saved.

 ## Table of Contents
 - [Description](#description)